 “Where’s The Item I Ordered?”

 This is one of the more common complaints, and it underscores the importance of delivering on time.
-However, complaints aren’t limited to cases when the item comes late at their doorstep.
+However, complaints aren’t limited to cases when the item comes late to their doorstep.
 Sometimes, customers complain because they’re not sure that the item will arrive on time.
 In some cases, they’re not even sure it will arrive at all.

 The best way to deal with this issue and to keep the complaints to a minimum is to offer to track so the customers will be aware of the progress of their order.
 They’ll know that the item is on the way, and they can see for themselves when the item is likely to arrive on their doorstep.